nikomc/nikomc.github.io/bio.md

 ### Education

-M.A. in Journalism (Science, Health, and Environmental Reporting), New York University (Sep 2020 - present)
+M.A. in Journalism (Science, Health, and Environmental Reporting), New York University (Sep 2020 - Dec 2021)

 M.S. in Bioengineering, California Institute of Technology (Caltech) (Apr 2019 - May 2020)